wenqingqian3/wenqingqian3.github.io/README.md

 python run.py
 ```
 ### TODO & Notice

 1. [  %]blog_history is not support now
 2. [  %]auto clean generated file
-3. [  %]Implement a command to "adjust the score of keywords based on file size"
-4. [ %%]Implement the search to be sensitive to the order of input terms, and make this sensitivity configurable
+3. [ %%]Implement the search to be sensitive to the order of input terms, and make this sensitivity configurable
-5. [%%%]link support
-6. [%%%]Minor (new type): Open an embedded window to display a Minor article within the current page.
+4. [%%%]Minor (new type): Open an embedded window to display a Minor article within the current page.
-7. [  %]rewrite the format modified markdown to source
+5. [  %]rewrite the format modified markdown to source
-8. [ %%]support ordered list
+6. [ %%]support ordered list